jesperDH/Gitfolder_finalProject_XAI/README.md

 put data from kaggle page in project folder to run. or if on collab upload the csv file

-the csv file of data is too large to commit to github, link to kaggle page can be found here: https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/data
+the csv file of data is too large to commit to github, link to kaggle page that has the csv file called "WELFake_Dataset.csv" can be found here: https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/data